-Author has written 39 stories for Janet Evanovich, and Immortals After Dark series.
+Author has written 49 stories for Janet Evanovich, Immortals After Dark series, and Arcana Chronicles.

 Good news!
 I've WON!!!
 Yes, that's right, I have officially achieved what I set out to do this month: prove to myself that I CAN write 50000 words in a month and I CAN do it with original characters.
 My novel isn't finished, but it's coming along nicely (I'm just getting to what Shreek calls the juicy bits at the moment) and I will be continuing to write it even after November is over.
 But don't worry, I will be returning to my fanfictions soon!

 As you may or may not know, I am doing NaNoWriMo this year (for the first time).
 Which means that I will not be updating long running stories for the entire month of November.
 However, if you are interested, I will be posting chapters of my original story as they unfold over on FictionPress.